 In this type of experience, the student earns credits and gains practical and appropriate work skills not necessarily related to a career interest.
-Examples of work skills may include: arriving to work on time, attendance, appropriate interactions with employer and co-workers, appropriate work behaviors, proper dress, and increasing communication skills.
-Communication between the employer and program supervisor or advisor occurs to determine quality of work, number of hours actually worked, and employee evaluation.
+Examples of work skills may include arriving to work on time, attendance, appropriate interactions with employer and co-workers, appropriate work behaviors, proper dress, and increasing communication skills.
+Communication between the employer and program supervisor or advisor occurs to determine quality of work, number of hours worked, and employee evaluation.
 Most often the work experience will be on or near campus.
 This experience may or may not be paid.
-The student has two work experiences in the sophomore year.
+The student has two work experiences in the sophomore year for a total of 6 credits.